Rishi Sunak: Personal life

 In April 2022, amid the Partygate scandal, Sunak was issued a fixed penalty notice by the police who believed he had committed offences under COVID-19 regulations by attending a birthday gathering for Boris Johnson on 19 June 2020.
 The police also issued 125 fixed penalty notices to 82 other individuals, including Johnson and his wife Carrie Symonds, who all apologised and paid the penalties.
 After receiving the penalty notice, Sunak said he was "extremely and sincerely sorry" for the hurt caused by him attending the party, and that he respected the police's decision to give him a fine.
 In January 2023, Sunak was issued a fixed penalty notice by Lancashire Constabulary after a social media video of him failing to wear a seat belt in a moving vehicle was published.
+After Johnson, he became the second Prime Minister found to have broken the law in office.
 Sunak apologised for the incident and said he made a "brief error of judgment".

 Sunak is a teetotaller.
 He stated in 2022 that he had seven dental fillings due to excessive consumption of Coca-Cola when he was younger, and expressed a strong preference for Mexican Coke.
 He was previously a governor of the East London Science School.
 Sunak has a Labrador called Nova and is a cricket and horse racing enthusiast.
 As chancellor, Sunak rose early for a daily Peloton workout and was a fan of fitness instructor Cody Rigsby.
 Sunak is a close friend of The Spectators former political editor James Forsyth, whom he has known since their school days.
 Sunak was the best man at Forsyth's wedding to the journalist Allegra Stratton, and they are godparents to each other's children.
 He appointed Forsyth as his political secretary in December 2022.

 Sunak is a steadfast Southampton F.C. fan.
 When asked what his ideal job would be if he was not a politician, he replied that if he could "run Southampton Football Club" he would be a "very happy man".

-Sunak is a Hindu and identifies as British Indian, stating that he is "thoroughly British" but with an Indian religious and cultural heritage.
+Sunak is a Hindu and identifies as British-Indian, stating that he is "thoroughly British" but with an Indian religious and cultural heritage.
 He took his oath as an MP at the House of Commons on the Bhagavad Gita.
-During the coronation of Charles III, Sunak gave a reading from the New Testament book of Epistle to the Colossians – Colossians 1:9–17.
+During the coronation of Charles III, Sunak gave a reading from the Epistle to the Colossians – Colossians 1:9–17.
 After the murder of George Floyd by police officer Derek Chauvin, Sunak said he had also faced racism in his life.

 Speaking about his childhood during the 2024 general election campaign, Sunak said his parents "wanted to put everything into our education and that was a priority" and that he did not have Sky TV growing up.